U.S. Statement to the Pledging Conference of the United Nations High Commissioner for Refugees (UNHCR)

 Thank you, Chair.

-I am therefore pleased to express my government’s support for the 2019 Global Appeal of the Office of the United Nations High Commissioner for Refugees and to pledge an initial $125 million towards this appeal.
+I am pleased to express the United States’ support for the 2023 Global Appeal of the Office of the United Nations High Commissioner for Refugees and am honored to announce our initial pledge of $200 million toward this appeal.
 This pledge demonstrates our sustained commitment to robust support to UNHCR for its efforts to address forced displacement and statelessness.

 The past year has demonstrated all too clearly that the international humanitarian system remains indispensable.
 Russia’s illegal and unprovoked invasion of Ukraine has wrought untold human suffering.
 And as with many of the biggest crises we face, the consequences of Putin’s war, food insecurity and economic instability, respect no borders and must be met with collective action.
 UNHCR’s ability to respond quickly this year to deliver protection and assistance to the most vulnerable in the face of record numbers of people displaced by conflict, persecution, and other drivers including climate was possible only because of sufficient, flexible donor support.